-Whether that was 48 or 59.
+Whether that was 48 or 59 or older.
 If you are coming into your 50s I don’t want to you look at it with dread, I want you to think 50 is pretty damn cool, and if you are in your 50s, I wanted you do look at the site and think, wow, this is us.
 Midlife is pretty bloody fabulous.

 The mainstream media had lumped everyone over 50 into one category – and that was seniors.
 It made my blood boil.

 I do a lot of writing for the website, fashion, wellbeing, beauty, hormones etc. I am a great believer in ageing your way, with no judgement.